dmitrypol/dmitrypol.github.io/_drafts/sql-keyvalue-doc.md

 ### Custom tables per client

 At a previous job we ended building custom solution that created special tables (one for each customer).
-They had the columns that those customer's user recoreds needed and were linked to the main `Users` table.
+They had the columns that those customer's user records needed and were linked to the main `Users` table.
 It took a long time to build and maintain.

 ### SQL plus Key Value